lore

 A community that opened my eyes to what’s really possible.
 Pitched and built tech with 200+ innovators, shipped and explored 30+ conferences around the world.
 Presented projects at Microsoft HQ, Interac, and Sensei Labs.
 This is where I met some of my best friends and learned to pitch and ship.

 Launched a Shopify storefront for bath bomb fundraising for the Vanauley homeless shelter, promoted via Instagram theme pages.
-Had around 600 folloewers.
+Had around 600 followers.
 Learned e-commerce + order fulfillment and marketing.

 I was a child who built my first game with unity but few weeks after release and 30 users.
-Project got shut down by Google for violting user privacy and got a legal email from them.
+Project got taken down by Google for violating user privacy and got a legal email from them.

-Led a 4 person team for the Circus Clounz NFT project and learned Solidity.
-Starting building a whole ecossystem around it with token (circus penutz) and linktree tool (bio blox).
+Led a 4 person team for the Circus Clownz NFT project and learned Solidity.
+Started building a whole ecosystem around it with token (circus penutz) and linktree tool (bio blox).
 At the end of the day no product market fit and launch failed.

 Learned millions of dollars are left on the table.
-So I did a experiment with early GPT-2 fine-tuning to speed up applications.
-Raised $6k+ from scholarships, grants, and honorariums.
-Learned how incentives really work in education + nonprofits.
+I experimented with early GPT-2 fine-tuning to speed up applications.
+Learned how incentives really work in education and nonprofits.

 Took some of the crypto money and cashed out to buy a Sony A7 III for around $2k.
+I wanted to take film seriously and this was my first camera.
 I love it!

 Got super into NFTs cuz of Gary Vee.
 Took my YMCA internship money, about $3K, and went all in.
 Flipped Veefriends and World of Women, did some DeFi farming, lived in Discord.
-Ran it up portfolio to around $100K then the market crashed and I lost it all.
+Ran the portfolio up to around $100K then the market crashed and I lost it all.
 I did once so I can do it again! :)

 I got a DJI Mavic.
 Since it was the early days for drone stuff, I got the Transport Canada basic Flight license.

-Build mutiple theme pages for gaming, health keto and other stuff and sold a clickbank product
+I made my first dollar online, selling keto books to women in Nebraska.
+I've built mutiple theme pages for gaming, health keto and other stuff and sold a clickbank product.

 Deeply influenced by creators like Peter McKinnon, potato and got into filmmaking.
 Did over 10+ videos, short films entered into short film competions.
 Won a few thousand dollars for corporate vids.
 It's now a passion of mine.

 Built and shipped real time Raspberry Pi glasses to help visually impaired folks read what is in front of them.
 Used OCR and wired it up to Google Assistant and Alexa.
 First shipped hardware project at 15.
-I was the youngest there.
+I was the youngest presentor at the easter seals canada innovation night.
 Thanks Ms. Chan for the opportunity.

 I made the first logo for the St. Thomas Syro Malabar Forane Church.
-It was a competition.
-I won and got $100 from the bishop in front of everyone.
+I won the competition and got $100 from the bishop in front of everyone.
 This started my pursuit of money.

-Begged my parents for random arduino tech.
-And started building random things like RC cars and open source OTTO project.
+Begged my parents for random Arduino tech.
+And started building random things bluetooth controlled RC cars and open source OTTO project.
+Even prior to this I luv breaking apart RC cars from value village

-A simple calculator app written in Kotlin: clean UI, basic operations (add/subtract/multiply/divide), and a straightforward keypad layout.
-It was written in kotlin.
+A simple calculator app written in Kotlin.
+Made a clean UI, basic operations (add/subtract/multiply/divide), and a straightforward keypad layout.
+It was written in Kotlin and launched on the Google Play Store.

 Big shift.
 Joined ESL at school.